jrief/django-formset/README.md

 Since each formset holds its state (the current value of their fields), that information can be used to conditionally hide or disable other fields or even a complete fieldset.

-By adding the special attributes `show-if="condition"`, `hide-if="condition"` or `disable-if="condition"` on an input fields or on a fieldsets, one can hide or disable these marked fields.
+By adding the special attributes `df-show="condition"`, `df-hide="condition"` or `df-disable="condition"` on an input fields or on a fieldsets, one can hide or disable these marked fields.
 This `condition` can be any expression evaluating the current field values of the formset.